aws-samples/aws-serverless-workshops/MachineLearning/3_Inference/README.md

 1. Click the checkbox next to it
 1. Verify `Lambda Function` is selected as the **Integration type**
 1. Check the box next to **Use Lambda Proxy integration** so we get all request details
-1. Select your `ModelInferenceFunction` in the **Lambda Function** dropdown (if it is not a dropdown, see the instructions below).
+1. Select your `ModelInferenceFunction` in the **Lambda Function** dropdown.
+If it is not a dropdown, start typing 'inference' to find and select your function.
-    * If you're in a region that does not match these directions, you need to provide the Amazon Resource Name (ARN).
-To find the ARN:
-        1. Go back to the [Lambda console](https://console.aws.amazon.com/lambda)
-        1. Click on the `ModelInferenceFunction` function
-        1. Copy the ARN in the upper right
-        1. Go back to the API Gateway screen
-        1. Paste the ARN in the text box
 1. Click **Save**
 1. Click **OK** to the permissions dialogue box
 </p></details>